 Donald Tusk is the prime minister of Poland, from Gdańsk, leader of Civic Coalition (KO) and a former president of the European Council.
 His coalition came to power in 2023.
 He has repeatedly locked horns with President Andrzej Duda, who has blocked some two dozen laws passed by the new parliament.
-The coalition includes conservatives, liberals, leftists and greens; only 39% of Poles viewed the government favourably as of mid-2025.
+The coalition includes conservatives, liberals, leftists and greens; only about two-fifths of Poles viewed the government favourably in mid-2025.

 Tusk's comparatively hands-off approach to markets has made Poland far more investible than it was under the previous Law and Justice (PiS) government.
 His administration has so far unlocked €21bn ($23bn) in post-covid EU aid that had been withheld owing to PiS's meddling with the courts.